tux234/fleet/handbook/digital-experience/README.md

 Once a week, the Apprentice will review the "community activity report" and add the LinkedIn URLs into the campaign.
 This will send out a connection request to those who liked, shared, commented, etc. a post on LinkedIn.
  1. Export the [community activity report](https://fleetdm.lightning.force.com/lightning/r/Report/00OUG000002j3wf2AA/view).
  2. Copy the LinkedIn URLs.
- 3. Paste the LinkedIn URLs [here](https://app.dripify.io/campaigns/1291030).
+ 3. Paste the LinkedIn URLs in the [Dripify campaign](https://app.dripify.io/campaigns/1291030).

  ![image](https://github.com/user-attachments/assets/dc20c4c2-9691-4e70-bb9c-90b725403571)